KennethWussmann/zeitraum/docs/apple-shortcuts.md

 - Start time span for travel time, when you leave your home
 - Start time span for work, when you enter the office building

-Zeitraum provides two shortcuts.
+Zeitraum provides three shortcuts.
 They can also give you an idea how to integrate Zeitraum further into your workflows.

 When added, you need to enter the server URL and API token of your Zeitraum server.
 It's important to enter the URL with the `/graphql` path, for example: